KWolanin/Vasara/README.md

 - edit published chapter's content
 - filter and sort stories based on title, author's username, description, tags and fandoms
 - change theirs account settings (username/password/email)
-- follow other author and get en e-mail when they update/post a story
+- follow a story and get email when the story is updated
 - add story to favorite/read later list